rorywalsh/CsoundUnity/Documentation~/presets.md

 <img src="images/presets_save.jpg" alt="Presets Save"/>

-To save a preset, first select your destination folder.
-If the folder is not set, the *Assets* folder (aka *DataPath*) will be used.
+To save a preset, first select your destination folder — the same buttons as the Load section.
+If no folder is set at all, the *Assets* folder (aka *DataPath*) will be used.
 Type a preset name: if name is empty a default one (*CsoundUnityPreset*) will be used.
 You can choose to save the preset in the 3 different formats (*ScriptableObject*, *JSON* or *Global*) pressing the related buttons.
 If a file with the same name is found in the same destination folder, it will ask if overwrite it or rename it (if saving as a *ScriptableObject*).
 If rename is chosen it will add a suffix to the name.